 Summary: Working in collaboration with the United States Fish and Wildlife Service and the California Department of Fish and Wildlife (Wildlife Agencies), this program allocates funds to acquire land and fund habitat restoration projects to offset the environmental impacts of M2 freeway projects.
-In June 2017, OCTA received biological resource permits after completing a state and federal conservation plan, developed to protect the natural habitat and wildlife on OCTA's Preserves, allowing streamlined project approvals for the M2 freeway improvement projects with little additional coordination from the Wildlife Agencies.
+In June 2017, OCTA received biological resource permits after completing a state and federal Conservation Plan.
+This Conservation Plan commits to protecting the natural habitat and wildlife on OCTA's Preserves, funding multiple habitat restoration projects, and minimizing impacts to resources during construction of M2 freeway projects - allowing streamlined project approvals for the M2 freeway projects with little additional coordination from the Wildlife Agencies.
 This program represents the culmination of years of collaboration and support by the Board, environmental community, and Wildlife Agencies.
 The OCTA Conservation Plan is unique, as it is only the second state/federal conservation plan approved in Orange County.